laingdk/Moon/_posts/2016-09-01-righteous-mind-summary.md

 ---
 layout: post
 project: true
-title: Summary of Jonathan Haidt's *The Righteous Mind*
+title: Summary of The Righteous Mind, by Jonathan Haidt
 description: I think everyone should read this book.
 But if you don't have time, you can read my summary instead.
 comments: true
 ---